ashviniyer21/maze-maker/README.md

 - Add more components
 - Create a proper player sprite
 - Make Server for people to upload levels to
-- Fix Sprites when zoomed in / out
 - Please leave other suggestions for improvements!

 ## Controls